Risk Datasets#

 Note below nuances:

-• we always need to specify 1) a market factor, 2) at least one region hierarchy and 3) at least one industry hierarchy.
-In absence of bringing our own we can stub in unit exposure dummies.
+• we may want to bring in a market factor (and potentially industry and country factors).
+In absence of bringing our own we can stub in unit exposure dummies, shown below for the market factor.

 Below we use default settings for both the uploaded exposures and the huber regressions.
 There is an extensive set of available options, see below for relevant docs: